uwescience/ds4ad/README.md

 Morning: Extracting statistics from Pandas DataFrames

+Afternoon:

-Afternoon: Visualizing data with Matplotlib
+1 - 2:30 Visualizing data with Matplotlib

+2:30 - 4 Next steps -- where do we go from here?